CVRL/EyePreserve/README.md

 ![image](/assets/teaser.png)

-### Here's a demo gif comparing the different iris deformation methods:
+### Here's a demo gif comparing the different iris deformation methods (click on the gif to view it larger):

 ![comparison](/assets/comparison_brighter.gif)